 After about a week, John is upset that I’m never home.
 With Jeff far away, we have nothing to fear.
 Edith is less critical after The Program blow-up.
 I leave Robby’s with John and stay at my ‘old home’ that night and other nights randomly.
 I never dream about the angel there.
 I feel lame for wanting to tell John about it.
 It seems so gay, almost as much as liking Tim is.
 That is special.
 It isn’t like what happened with Jeff.
 I’m not ashamed about how I feel.
 Anyway we aren’t doing anything, just massages and sitting in the window together.
 Robby keeps making cracks about Tim turning me gay.
 One night we’re in bed as I give Tim a back massage.
 We realize Robby is standing right next to us.
-I about jump out of bed.
+I almost jump out of bed.
 Tim tells Robby that nothing is happening.
 From the bulge in Robby’s jeans, I know he’s disappointed.
 All three of us sleep in Tim’s bed.
 I make sure Tim sleeps in the middle.
 I think the angel comes that night and protects me from Robby.
 I can’t figure out why he acts so gay when he has a girlfriend.
 Tim says he uses sex to control people.
 It sounds like what Jeff does.

-About two weeks after I start staying at Tim’s, I go to sleep holding hands with Tim.
-We max out on Pink Floyd’s ‘Dark Side of the Moon.’.
+About two weeks after I start staying at Tim’s, I go to sleep holding hands with him.
+We maxed out on Pink Floyd’s ‘Dark Side of the Moon.’.
 They’re pretty gay – ‘which one’s Pink?’
 When I wake up, the angel is holding my hand.
 I lean over and kiss it.
 The angel wakes up, changing into Tim.
 He gets real excited.
 I’ve never told him I thought I was kissing an angel.
 Like angels aren’t really male or female, right?
 There is no question that I’m gay after that.
 Walking to school, Tim agrees we won’t tell anyone unless we want them to know.
 We’re ‘lunatics on the grass,’ and say our song is ‘Shine on You Crazy Diamond.’

 The other good thing after we do it is pledge to get a band together.